 Studies have demonstrated that a large proportion of patients in primary care settings have both medical and psychiatric diagnoses and require dual treatment.
 It is thus the responsibility of the primary care physician, in many instances, to correctly diagnose mental illnesses and to treat or make appropriate referrals.
-Much progress has been made over the past two decades in establishing the importance of depressive disorders in primary care settings and in improving their recognition and correct diagnosis.
-As bipolar disorders tend to be a less-recognized illness, however, the possibility of bipolar disorder in a patient who presents with depressive features is rarely contemplated.
-Not a single mention of bipolar depression was made in a recent statement from the International Consensus Group on Depression and Anxiety.2 This lack of attention has serious consequences, as morbidity and mortality, such as functional impairment and suicide, are substantially greater in bipolar disorders than in major depression, and the psychiatric treatments of the two disorders are distinctly different.3-5 Whereas antidepressants are the treatment of choice for major depression, current guidelines recommend that antidepressants not be used in the absence of mood stabilizers in patients with a bipolar disorder, 6 although more research is needed to clarify optimal treatment for patients with bipolar disorder who do not have type I disorder.7
+Much progress has been made over the past 2 decades in establishing the importance of depressive disorders in primary care settings and in improving their recognition and correct diagnosis.
+Because bipolar disorders tend to be a less-recognized illness, however, the possibility of bipolar disorder in a patient who presents with depressive features is rarely contemplated.
+Not a single mention of bipolar depression was made in a recent statement from the International Consensus Group on Depression and Anxiety.2 This lack of attention has serious consequences, because morbidity and mortality, such as functional impairment and suicide, are substantially greater in bipolar disorders than in major depression, and the psychiatric treatments of the 2 disorders are distinctly different.^{3-5} Whereas antidepressants are the treatment of choice for major depression, current guidelines recommend that antidepressants not be used in the absence of mood stabilizers in patients with a bipolar disorder,6 although more research is needed to clarify optimal treatment for patients with bipolar disorder who do not have type I disorder.7

 Distinguishing between major depressive (unipolar) disorder and bipolar disorders, especially the depressive phase of bipolar disorders, is extremely important before instituting treatment for depression.
-"Unipolar" depression is characterized by a single mood pole, that of major depression, and fulfills specific defined criteria (APA).
-Table 1 summarizes current Diagnostic and Statistical Manual of Mental Disorders, 4th Edition, Text Revision (DSM-IV-TR) criteria for major depressive disorder.
-Bipolar disorders can be seen as having three distinct phases: the depressed phase, which mimics the clinical picture of major depression (lower pole), the manic or hypomanic phase (upper pole), and euthymia, or the asymptomatic phase.
+"Unipolar" depression is characterized by a single mood pole, that of major depression, and fulfills specific defined criteria.8 Table 1 summarizes current DSM-IV-TR9 criteria for major depressive disorder.
+Bipolar disorders can be seen as having 3 distinct phases: the depressed phase, which mimics the clinical picture of major depression (lower pole), the manic or hypomanic phase (upper pole), and euthymia, or the asymptomatic phase.
 Tables 2 and 3 summarize diagnostic criteria for hypomania and mania.
-Manic and hypomanic episodes are characterized by grandiosity, inflated self-esteem, diminished need for sleep, increased goal-directed activity and talkativeness.
-Mania and hypomania are distinguished by the fact that mania is of longer duration, causes more functional impairment, and may be associated with psychotic features.
-Sometimes patients present with mixed episodes, in which patients experience both manic and depressive symptoms, with associated severe functional impairment.
-It is important to note that for a diagnosis of bipolar I disorder, only one lifetime manic or mixed episode is required.
-For a diagnosis of bipolar II disorder, the manual specifies that at least one hypomanic and one depressive episode occur in the absence of manic or mixed episodes.
+Manic and hypomanic episodes are characterized by grandiosity, inflated selfesteem, diminished need for sleep, increased goaldirected activity, and talkativeness.
+Mania and hypomania are distinguished by the fact that mania is of longer duration, causes more functional im-